Revature-CacheMoney/Project-3/CacheMoney/frontend/src/_Frontend_readme_please.txt

 Guidelines:
 - Please place all components in ./components/
-- Please place all css files in ./css/.
-You can import them into the component with: import "../css/yourfile.css";
+- Please place all your css in css/App.css.
+(This is subject to change... again)
 - Feel free to add new components to fit your needs.
 Some have been made just to help flesh out the structure/planning.
 - Currently using multiple css files for component-specific styling BUT this may change in the future (combining into less files or maybe using SASS - TBD).
 Just be careful with adding in styling that affects everything